ELF-Lab/OjibweMorph/Spreadsheets/README.md

 	- This rule MUST PRECEED the "w-deletion" rule
 	- This role MUST FOLLOW i1-Palatalization and w-to-o

-- _W-deletion:_ Delete word-final "w" (occurs with neutral, positive 3sg)
+- _W-deletion:_ Delete word-final "w1" (occurs with neutral, positive 3sg)
 	- This rule MUST FOLLOW the "ShortV-deletion" rule

 ### OLD RULES (defunct)